 The place to begin when looking for a start-up business loan in the UK is the government’s own website - https://www.gov.uk/apply-start-up-loan.
 From here, you can check if you are eligible to borrow up to £25,000 from one of its lending partners.

 If you need to borrow more money or if you do not qualify for the government scheme, there are many other lenders in the private market that can help out with funding for your business.
 These range from high street banks to specialist ‘peer-to-peer’ lenders.

 Is there any other financial help available for starting a business?

-Besides start up loans, there is plenty of other financial help available for new businesses in the UK.
+Besides start-up loans, there is plenty of other financial help available for new businesses in the UK.
 Of course, you could look to the commercial lending market - i.e. banks - to see what financing is on offer.
-However, there are also plenty of government and non-government grants for new businesses available.
+However, there are also plenty of government grants and non-government grants for new businesses available.

 For example, a grant.
-This is money given to support businesses that doesn’t need to be paid back.
+This is money given to support businesses without the need to be paid back.
 You won’t be offered millions of pounds through a grant, but a little bit of financing that does not need to be repaid can go a long way to helping you set up your business.

 How can Bionic help you find the right business finance?

 Whether or not start-up business loans are right for you, Bionic can help you finance your new or growing business.